hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 Enter the above-created password for the root user name (see installation section).

 {% include note.html content="Root access (e.g., for installing software) is granted on many Linux distribution using the `sudo` command before the command to execute.
 In Debian Linux, `sudo` may refer to the wrong account and not work as desired.
 As a workaround type `su` in *Terminal*.
-Alternatively, type `sudo usermod -a -G sudo YOUR-USER-NAME` in *Terminal* (after `su`)." %}
+More later on this page." %}

 Install all packages required for building kernel modules: